The step by step process includes all the forms you need.

 c) Always ask them personally, give them a copy of your resumé and allow them a week to write it.

-d) If you use a community person always ask for their permission to photocopy it to use for several scholarship applications.
+d) If you use someone from the community, always ask for their permission to photocopy it to use for several scholarship applications.

 6. Thank You Letters

 a) Write a thank you letter to each person who wrote you a reference letter.

 b) Later, write a thank you letter to the donor of each local bursary or scholarship that you receive.
 If you are not sure of the donor’s contact information, see the Counselling Secretary.